 5 Training Tips for How to Get in Shape for Soccer Fast

-If you can run a 6-minute mile, but you can’t make fast, smart decisions in the 89th minute of a soccer game, then you’re not in soccer shape.
-Soccer is one of the most physically and mentally demanding sports in the world, requiring players to be locked in for 90 minutes or more.
+If you can run a 6-minute mile, but you can’t keep a high intensity, and make fast, smart decisions in the 89th minute of a soccer game, then you’re not in soccer shape.
+Soccer is one of the most physically and mentally demanding sports in the world, and players need more than just running laps around the soccer field.

-As a soccer player, trainer, and sports coordinator, I’ve seen over and over again how the best players are those who are able to maintain their technical ability, explosiveness, and decision-making at a high level throughout the entire game, even when fatigue sets in during the second half and their opponents start to slow down.
-In this blog post, I will be going over 5 training tips on how to get in shape for soccer fast.
+As a soccer player, trainer, and sports coordinator, I’ve seen over and over again how the best players are those who can maintain their technical ability, explosiveness, and decision-making at a high level throughout the entire game, even when fatigue sets in, and opponents start to slow down.

 How do you Get in Shape for Soccer Fast?